-I can hardly wait to see you again!
-Starting February 1, join me for Rise and Shine Mondays on Facebook LIVE.
-A scripture, a story, a question, and a prayer, shared in a few lively minutes.
+Every Monday morning through 2022, join me for Rise and Shine Mondays on Facebook LIVE.
+A scripture, a story, a reflection, and a prayer, shared in a few lively minutes.
 All the joy-filled encouragement you need to start your week with a smile, every Monday @ 8am EST.

 Too early?
 Catch it later on Facebook.
 I’ll be waiting for you, I promise.

 In the comments below, I’d love to hear your response to this question: When was the last time you intentionally watched the sun rise?
 And what do you remember about that moment?
-On Monday, January 11, I chose 5 names at random to win an autographed copy of my devotional book, Rise and Shine: Cindy, Jean, Marilyn, Jane, and Linda, congrats one and all.
+Earlier this year I chose 5 names at random to win an autographed copy of my devotional book, Rise and Shine: Cindy, Jean, Marilyn, Jane, and Linda, congrats one and all.

 Your sister, Liz

 As an early riser and an avid outdoors fan, I purposely watch each sunrise.
 I read once that “God paints the sky for us each morning” Boy that’s the truth.
 The beauty each morning is hard to beat.
 I can’t look at the horizon with thanking Him for another day of forgiveness and promises